alejouribesanchez/VIPER-Generics-Generator/README.md

 ```

-6. See our example to understand.
+- See our example project to understand.